zoe1337/Glimpse/README.md

 ## How can I keep up to date with Wilber's progress?
 For now, follow [Bobby Moss](https://bobadon.co.uk/@bob) on the fediverse.
 In the near future he will create a proper "project" account for people to follow.

+You can also "star" or "watch" this Github repository to keep up-to-date with code-level changes.